devebot/logzilla/README.md

 # logdapter

-The simple winston based logging adapter.
+The simple winston based logging adapter using in devebot.